 Additionally, see the Deploy information protection for data privacy regulations solution to protect information stored in Microsoft 365.

 Security and productivity trade-offs

 Implementing any security strategy requires trade-offs between security and productivity.
 It's helpful to evaluate how each decision affects the balance of security, functionality, and ease of use.

 The recommendations provided are based on the following principles:

-- Know your audience and be flexible to their security and functional requirements.
+- Know your users and be flexible to their security and functional requirements.